sqdemas/Salamander-Spy-Scale/README.md

 ---
 ## **About**

-Players will maneuver the SuoerSpy Salamander left and right with the arrow keys to collect pages of classified documents while dodging bombs.
+Players will maneuver the SuperSpy Salamander left and right with the arrow keys to collect pages of classified documents while dodging bombs.
 The Salamander loses a heart each time he is hit with a bomb and when all three hearts are lost, the game will end.
 When the game is over, the user can choose to quit or play again.
 There will be a settings tab in the corner allowing players to adjust difficulty between easy, medium, and hard.